rjanardan/icse-grade6/eng-lit-term2-hw.md

 2. slingshot:

+## Question and Answers
 pg 9

-__My mother was in charge of three rondavels at
+_My mother was in charge of three rondavels at
 Qunu which, as I remember, were always filled with the children of my relations.
 In fact, I can hardly remember any occasion as a child